lexsac/lexsac/README.md

 # Hi there 👋

-I'm Lexsa, a recent full-stack software engineering grad with a passion for building beautiful, functional products.
+I'm Lexsa, a front-end software engineer with a passion for building beautiful, functional digital products.
 As a former performance marketer, I spent years working alongside engineers to optimize our digital products for customer growth.
 I finally decided to pursue my years-long dream of learning how to code myself, and I am so glad I did.
 I absolutely love learning new technologies and pushing myself to become a better engineer each and every day.

 My goal is to build cool things, work with great people, and learn as much as I possibly can along the way.